JiazhengZhang/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine Learning
+  - Social Network Analysis
-  - Network Science
+  - Graph Representation Learning
   - Data Mining

 # Education to show in About widget